When Nia Akins became an Olympian for the first time, her guitar teacher was looking for her.

 She signed up for online lessons and even began writing songs.
 In Akins’ words, “the rest is history.”

 She grew up adoring Alicia Keys, the Black Eyed Peas and Glass Animals, who she saw at her first concert.
-Akins has also drawn inspiration from an incredibly worthy source.
+Akins has also drawn inspiration from another source.

 “I remember watching Taylor Swift on ‘The Ellen Show,’” Akins recalled.
 “She talked about how, when she writes songs, she records them into her phone.